ZZALAAA/ZZALAAA/README.md

 - 👋 Hi, I’m @ZZALAAA
-- 👀 I’m interested in programming and music
+- 👀 I’m interested in programming and music;
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning on the 4 class of the Majorana Informatica/Telecomunicazioni;
 - 📫 How to reach me lollos2007@libero.it
-- 😄 Pronouns: OK ZZALAAA
+- 😄 Pronouns: OK ZZALAAA;
 - ⚡ Fun fact: i like listen music, go to the GYM and programming.

 <!---